How do you respond when you have the normal type of up and down, occasional depression that everyone experiences, even the most godly?

 Now, there’s one thing we ought to say before we go on and let me give you a little homework assignment.
 That is, if you have never had a point in time in your life where you are not only aware of God, that He’s the Creator, but that He is your Deliverer and your Savior, then we’re going to spend some time worshipping here a little bit later.
 But what I would do, if I was you, I would assume that God brought me to this room, this day, to hear this message and I would ask Jesus to deliver me from my sin.

-Right in your chair, right where you’re at, in your heart I would say, like those little girls understood, Jesus said, “Unless you become like a child,” where you simply say, “You know, me running my life doesn’t work.
+Right in your chair, right where you’re at, in your heart I would say, Jesus said, “Unless you become like a child,” where you simply say, “You know, me running my life doesn’t work.
 My sin is keeping me from a holy God.
 I have worked it out my way and I have lots of depression.
 And I know that God is not going to snap His fingers or wave a wand and make everything rosy tomorrow.
 But I need a friend who is all-powerful, all-knowing, who will always be committed, who loves me, who is the sovereign Lord of the universe and history, and I need Him to forgive me and come into my life and change me and make me the man or woman that He wants me to be.”

 And I encourage you to get a pencil out today and walk through and answer those questions.
 And as you do, I think you’ll see that God will meet you.
 He wants to help you.